xli1224/stephenmcd.github.com/_posts/2013-08-29-devops-eye-for-the-coding-guy-metrics.md

 <em class="center"><a class="no-pjax" href="/static/img/metrics3-large.png"><img src="/static/img/metrics3.png"></a></em>

-Incidentally, the best performance gains involved re-working our query indexes, as well as some awful little tricks using [PostgreSQL CTEs][postgresql-ctes] - but that's a story for another post.
+Incidentally, the best performance gains involved re-working our database indexes, as well as some awful little tricks using [PostgreSQL CTEs][postgresql-ctes] - but that's a story for another post.

 #### Real-time Graphs